juremaj/photostim_deve/docs/protocols/calibration_microscope/power.md

 ## Purpose

-To measure and document the imaging laser power output at different wavelengths on the Bruker Ultima two-photon microscope using a calibrated power meter.
+To measure and document the imaging ('pockels') and stimulation ('uncaging') laser power output at different wavelengths on the Bruker Ultima two-photon microscope using a power meter.

 ## Materials